domijin/LibertyEarth/README.md

 __Domi's Story__

-In my humble opinion, it is `how people communicate their thoughts and how people are organized to deliver` the biggest assets of human civilization.
+In my humble opinion, it is `how people communicate their thoughts and how people are organized to deliver` the biggest asset of human civilization.

 Technologies like `artificial general intelligence` and `blockchain` are the byproducts (tools).
 Organizations like `corporations` and `governments` are the forms (means).